verghost/vlc-lua-docs/m/dialog/index.md

 ### Parameters
 - `text` String text display value for the item
+- Optional
-- `id` Integer identifier for the new item.
+	- `id` Integer identifier for the new item (Defaults to 0)
-  - This value defaults to 0 and is optional if id = 0 is not an item (i.e. empty list).
-If two items share the same id, then widget:get_value will fail on the item)
+		- If two items share the same id, then widget:get_value will fail on the item

 ----
 ## `widget:clear()`